-Sabina Grewal, Founder, Owner, & CEO of Yoga Bliss, E-RYT 500
+Sabina Grewal, Founder, Owner, & Director of Yoga Bliss, E-RYT 500

 Sabina is a dedicated yogini, professional full-time yoga teacher, and owner and director of Yoga Bliss.
 She has a degree in Finance and East Asian Studies from The College of William and Mary.
 After working in finance, she felt a calling to dedicate her life work to the holistic path of yoga.
 Sabina taught in the Washington, DC metro area for over 10 years at George Washington University, Georgetown Law, various yoga studios, and boutique gyms before opening Yoga Bliss.